aztemi/wc-solana-pay/README.txt

 Accept crypto payments in **SOL**, **USDT**, **USDC**, **EURC** and more via **QR Code** and through all major Solana wallets, including Phantom, Solflare and Backpack.

-This is a quick and easy way to add crypto payments to your WooCommerce store and WordPress website.
+This is a quick and easy way to add crypto and stablecoin payments to your WooCommerce store and WordPress website.
 Give your customers a fast, seamless crypto checkout experience and increase your conversion rate.

 [youtube https://www.youtube.com/watch?v=ArqS84jGjE0]